petermchale/modeling_mutation_counts_using_neural_networks/README.md

 # Possible next steps

 1. Find all somatic variants that are in highly constrained CCRs.
 Are those variants enriched in cancer driver mutations or known cancer genes?
+[Credit: Brent Pedersen]
 1. Sanity-check by training the model using only mutations that are known to be correlated with certain genomic features, e.g., C->T mutation rate is known to be influenced by CpG density
 1. Train the model using only mutations **not** subject to natural selection, e.g. synonymous mutations in the cancer genome, before searching for genomic regions under natural selection